 However, valid health insurance is a residency requirement.

-Albania has a very modern private medical sector, with hospitals accredited from the US, Italy, Greece, and Turkey.
+Albania has a very modern private medical sector, with hospitals accredited by the US, Italy, Greece, and Turkey.
 These private hospitals and clinics are equipped in all medical areas, including cosmetics for both men and women.
 They’re very affordable and depending upon your deductible, the bill is usually quite affordable.

 Taxes in Albania for expats